withmono/prove-flutter/README.md

 ```

 ## Support
-If you're having general trouble with Mono Prove Android SDK or your Mono integration, please reach out to us at <hi@mono.co> or come chat with us on Slack.
+If you're having general trouble with Mono Prove Flutter SDK or your Mono integration, please reach out to us at <hi@mono.co> or come chat with us on Slack.
 We're proud of our level of service, and we're more than happy to help you out with your integration to Mono.

 ## Contributing
-If you would like to contribute to the Mono Prove Android SDK, please make sure to read our [contributor guidelines](https://github.com/withmono/prove-flutter/tree/main/CONTRIBUTING.md).
+If you would like to contribute to the Mono Prove Flutter SDK, please make sure to read our [contributor guidelines](https://github.com/withmono/prove-flutter/tree/main/CONTRIBUTING.md).

 ## License